top of page

 • Treatment modality: MDS believes in a hands-on approach to providing behavior supports.
 We value partnering with clients and families to provide the best possible services.
 We always provide services under the positive behavior supports model and take a strength-based approached to our behavior management services.

-Hours of service: Primarily Monday – Friday 7am – 8pm, although sometimes services will take place on the weekends or later at night as dictated by client needs.
+• Hours of Service: Primarily Monday – Friday, 7am – 8pm.
+Sometimes services will take place on the weekends or later at night as dictated by client needs, although these time slots are limited.

-• Fees: The Medicaid Waiver reimburses $18.20 per quarter hour for behavior support services.
+• Fees: There is no direct cost to individuals when services are reimbursed through the FS or CIH Waivers.
+Private pay rates are available.
+The Medicaid Waiver reimburses $18.20 per quarter hour for behavior support services.
 The private pay rate is $100 per hour.

-• Referral sources: We receive referrals from case managers, families and friends, social media, online searches, word of mouth, pick lists and other team members.
+• Referral Sources: We receive referrals from case managers, families and friends, social media, online searches, word of mouth, pick lists, BDDS Portal and other team members.
+We are available to answer any questions you may have about behavior supports.

 bottom of page